school-scout/docker-custom-mysql-with-ssl/README.md

 # Custom MySQL Docker image

-This image is based on the official [mysql](https://registry.hub.docker.com/_/mysql/) image (version 5.6 only for now).
+This image is based on the official [mysql](https://registry.hub.docker.com/_/mysql/) image.
 The mysqld configuration will be generated from ENV variables beginning with `MYSQLD_` which must be given on `docker run`.

 ## General use